 Programs are required to incorporate evidence-based instructional strategies into reading instruction for ABE/ASE and higher-level ESL students.
 Evidence-based reading instruction (EBRI) practices are based on current reading research to maximize reading gains for adults.
 EBRI focuses on four components of reading skills: Alphabetics, Vocabulary, Fluency, and Comprehension.
-Student Achievement in Reading (STAR) training is offered biannually by the Adult Learning Resource Center.
+Student Achievement in Reading (STAR) training is offered bi- annually by the Adult Learning Resource Center.
 It provides comprehensive training on EBRI and the essential components of reading, as stated in WIOA.
 STAR provides teachers and programs with in-depth training on diagnostic reading assessment, explicit instruction of the four component reading skills, and delivery of differentiated, leveled reading instruction.

-In addition, the ALRC offers other EBRI-related professional development and iLEARN courses to supplement STAR training or introduce EBRI strategies to those who haven't attended a comprehensive STAR training.
+In addition, the ALRC offers other EBRI-related professional development and iLEARN courses to introduce EBRI strategies.